SeamlAI/dukani/README.md

 For support, please check the bot status endpoint or review the application logs for debugging information.

-Kindly use the baileys branch.
+Kindly to test the AI bot, send a message to +254111225035 on WhatsApp.